 Or ‘back-end loaded’...

-That's jargon that means it's taken as a percentage each year for a period of years, just like the bond itself (thereby accentuating your structure's lack of flexibility).
+Which means it's taken as a percentage each year for a period of years, just like the bond itself (thereby accentuating your structure's lack of flexibility).

-- Your exceptionally attentive ‘adviser’ receives at least £12,000 of that
+The salesperson receives at least £12,000 of that.

 The third bite